 If the couple is dancing fast and you have the flash bouncing to expose their faces, you will see that the flash freezes the action on their faces and that they in sharp focus.
-The people in the background may be blurred, since they are being exposed with the ambient light.
+The people in the background may be blurred since they’re being exposed with the ambient light.
 This makes for some interesting and creative photos.
-On the dance floor my setting might be ISO 1600, f/2.8, and a 1/10 or 1/20 shutter speed.
+On the dance floor, my setting might be ISO 1600, f/2.8, and a 1/10 or 1/20 second shutter speed.

 Try bouncing your flash at the next wedding you shoot and see if you like the results.

 About the Author

 Kevin Heslin is a wedding photographer in Costa Rica.
 He’s a Boston native who has been living in the Manuel Antonio area for almost a decade.
 Presently, he shoots weddings in Costa Rica twelve months a year—from small intimate elopements to extravagant all-out celebrations.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: